The browser recorder lets you generate a k6 script based on a web session. It's available as an extension for Chrome and Firefox.

-For certain edge cases, the HAR converter will catch some behavior that the browser recorder won't.
-For example, the browser extension won't record other tabs or pop-up windows.
+Besides avoiding the 413 error, the HAR converter catches some edge-case behavior that the browser recorder won't.
+For example, the browser extension doesn't record other tabs or pop-up windows.

 If you need to capture this information or are having a problem recording a request, try the HAR converter.
 If the error persists with the HAR converter, please provide detailed information about the problem in a new issue.